ts4z/barge-rulebook/src/razzdugi.md

 ## Evaluating the Showdown

-The best five-card California low hand and the best (ace-to-four) badugi hand splits the pot.
-Note, there is no qualifier for either the razz or badugi hand.
-If there is no four-card badugi hand, the best three-card hand wins half the pot.
+The best five-card California low hand and the best four-card [Badugi](badugi.md) hand splits the pot.
+Tthere is no qualifier for either the Razz or Badugi hand.